ashirhash/rewrite-rocket/README.md

 # Rewrite Rocket - A text manipulation tool 📝

 This project is a *Next.js-based web application* that leverages the Gemini API to provide users with powerful text translation and paraphrasing capabilities.
-The tool allows users to input text, select their desired language and tone, and receive the translated or rewritten text in real-time.
+The tool allows users to input text, select their desired language and tone, and receive the translated or rewritten text in real-time

 **[Live Demo](https://rewriterocket.vercel.app/)**